How to tie up the horse in a cross tie in a safe manner?

 The area must be cleared of any obstacles or potential hazards (such as forks, shovels, brooms, brushes, wheelbarrows, or other equipment).

 The area should be wide enough for the horse to comfortably walk into and fully turn around.
+But at the same time not too wide so that the horse is invited to spin around.

 A solid barrier behind the horse, like a wall, restricts the horse to move away backwords and is a safer place to use.